tsunami643/blogdraft/_posts/2025-08-29-ti14-team-guide.md

 **What would success look like?** Liquid's a hard team to read.
 If you asked anybody last year, "Do you think Liquid will win TI?" you'd probably get a few half-hearted "I could see it"-s.
 If you asked anybody last year, "Do you think Liquid will win TI without dropping a single game in bracket?"
 Literally nobody, not even the Liquid players themselves, could've seen it.

-So, do I think Liquid will win TI this year?
+So, do I think Liquid will win TI again?

 I could see it.